dicchyantgurung/Identifying-undervalued-vs-overvalued-houses-in-King-County-Seattle/README.md

 ### EDA

-EDA 1.
+#### EDA 1.
 Identify continuous vs categorical variables and transform them accordingly

-After the data has been cleaned and gotten rid of missing values, we need to separate continuous and categorical variables to prepare them for regression.
+After the data has been cleaned by removing the missing values, we need to separate the continuous and categorical variables to prepare them for regression.

 A simple way to identify these two variables are by plotting a scatter matrix.
 Continuous variables show a linear and even distribution across the plot.
 While categorical variables show a grouped and ordered distribution across the plot.
 There are also oridinal variables which are ordered categorical variables.
-These are categories with a natural order and can be treated as continuous variables.
+These are categorical classes with a natural order of progression and does not need to be transformed.
+INSERT IMAGE HERE

-The continuous variables show a high positive skewness
+The continuous variables show a high positive skewness with a bunch outliers extending the tail towards the right.
+We can remove these outiers using the Z-score calculation.
+INSERT IMAGE HERE

+The histogram shows clear improvement in the normality of the data.
+We will take this forward to fit the model.

+The categorical variables also show presence of outliers.
+Within these variables we also have so called 'oridnal variables'.
+These variables have a natural order of progression and does not need to be transformed into dummy variables.
+We can only use the Z-score calculation on continous or ordinal varibles.
+We will have to the trim the rest of the true categoricals manually.

+INSERT IMAGE HERE

+The scatterplot shows better distiction among classes for the categorical variables.

+#### EDA 2.
+Check for multicollinearity and remove highly correlated pairs from the dataset

+The dataset now needs to be checked for multicollinearity between its predictors.
+Having high correlation among each other will lead to predictors being interdependent and loses their true significance within the model.